metta-systems/libsss/doc/spec.md

  * `big_uint64_t` specifies unsigned 64-bit quantity in network (big-endian) order

 #### 4.1.1 Packet header format

+Every packet (FEC or non-FEC) starts with a packet header, describing the packet type and sequence number.

+Packets may carry optional version field.
+Parties use this field to negotiate supported functionality of each end.
+Once endpoints have learned their peers' capabilities, the version field need not be transmitted.
+If a packet with version field included has been ACKed by the other side, endpoint can safely assume version field has been seen and stop transmitting it.

 Figure 3: Packet header
 ```